How local authorities and health boards should implement the Real Living Wage (RLW).

 If the action set out above does not produce a suitable resolution then for the purpose of this guidance the relevant commissioner is the host local authority in which the provider is based, unless a provider is commissioned solely by health and not the local authority in which case it is the health board in which the provider is based.

-The extent to which the funding provided enables providers to fully implement the RLW for all eligible workers will also be considered as part of the proposed process evaluation (see Section 9) and will inform our approach for future years.
+The extent to which the funding provided enables providers to fully administer the RLW for all eligible workers will also be considered as part of the proposed process evaluation (see Section 9) and will inform our approach for future years.

 Local authority registered social care workers will already be subject to terms and conditions which have been determined through the National Joint Council for Local Government Services.
 Local authorities will need to engage with relevant trade unions regarding the uplift to salaries where this impacts on the established terms and conditions within social care or across all local authority staff.
 Some local authorities may also need to review employee pay scales as a consequence of paying the RLW.